Chicago: Museums

-In 2013, Chicago was chosen as one of the "Top Ten Cities in the United States" to visit for its restaurants, skyscrapers, museums, and waterfront, by the readers of Condé Nast Traveler, and in 2020 for the fourth year in a row, Chicago was named the top U.S. city tourism destination.

 Cuisine

 Chicago lays claim to a large number of regional specialties that reflect the city's ethnic and working-class roots.
 Included among these are its nationally renowned deep-dish pizza; this style is said to have originated at Pizzeria Uno.
 The Chicago-style thin crust is also popular in the city.
 Certain Chicago pizza favorites include Lou Malnati's and Giordano's.

 The Chicago-style hot dog, typically an all-beef hot dog, is loaded with an array of toppings that often includes pickle relish, yellow mustard, pickled sport peppers, tomato wedges, dill pickle spear and topped off with celery salt on a poppy seed bun.
 Enthusiasts of the Chicago-style hot dog frown upon the use of ketchup as a garnish, but may prefer to add giardiniera.

 A distinctly Chicago sandwich, the Italian beef sandwich is thinly sliced beef simmered in au jus and served on an Italian roll with sweet peppers or spicy giardiniera.
 A popular modification is the Combo—an Italian beef sandwich with the addition of an Italian sausage.
 The Maxwell Street Polish is a grilled or deep-fried kielbasa—on a hot dog roll, topped with grilled onions, yellow mustard, and hot sport peppers.

 Chicken Vesuvio is roasted bone-in chicken cooked in oil and garlic next to garlicky oven-roasted potato wedges and a sprinkling of green peas.
 The Puerto Rican-influenced jibarito is a sandwich made with flattened, fried green plantains instead of bread.
 The mother-in-law is a tamale topped with chili and served on a hot dog bun.
 The tradition of serving the Greek dish saganaki while aflame has its origins in Chicago's Greek community.
 The appetizer, which consists of a square of fried cheese, is doused with Metaxa and flambéed table-side.
+Chicago-style barbecue features hardwood smoked rib tips and hot links which were traditionally cooked in an aquarium smoker, a Chicago invention.
 Annual festivals feature various Chicago signature dishes, such as Taste of Chicago and the Chicago Food Truck Festival.

 One of the world's most decorated restaurants and a recipient of three Michelin stars, Alinea is located in Chicago.
 Well-known chefs who have had restaurants in Chicago include: Charlie Trotter, Rick Tramonto, Grant Achatz, and Rick Bayless.
 In 2003, Robb Report named Chicago the country's "most exceptional dining destination".